-This was inaugurated in January, 1887, and now numbers about 3000 members, comprising many of the st distinguished brethren of the Craft, such as Masonic Students and Writers, Grand Masters, Grand retaries, and nearly 300 Grand Lodges, Supreme Councils, Private Lodges, Libraries and other corporate ies.
+This was inaugurated in January, 1887, and now numbers about 3000 members, comprising many of the most distinguished brethren of the Craft, such as Masonic Students and Writers, Grand Masters, Grand Secretaries, and nearly 300 Grand Lodges, Supreme Councils, Private Lodges, Libraries and other corporate bodies.

 The members of our Correspondence Circle are placed on the following footing:- 1.-The summonses convoking the meeting are posted to them regularly.
-They are entitled to attend all meetings of the Lodge whenever convenient to themselves, but, unlike the members of the Inner Circle, their endance is not even morally obligatory.
-When present they are entitled to take part in the discussions on the pers read before the Lodge, and to introduce their personal friends.
-They are not visitors at our Lodge etings, but rather associates of the Lodge.
+They are entitled to attend all the meetings of the Lodge whenever convenient to themselves, but, unlike the members of the Inner Circle, their attendance is not even morally obligatory.
+When present they are entitled to take part in the discussions on the papers read before the Lodge, and to introduce their personal friends.
+They are not visitors at our Lodge meetings, but rather associates of the Lodge.

--The printed Transactions of the Lodge are posted to them as issued.
-2.-
+2.-The printed Transactions of the Lodge are posted to them as issued.

-3.-They are, equally with the full members, entitled to subscribe for the other publications of the Lodge, h as those mentioned under No. 7 above.
+3.-They are, equally with the full members, entitled to subscribe for the other publications of the Lodge, such as those mentioned under No. 7 above.

-4.-Papers from Correspondence Members are gratefully accepted, and as far as possible, recorded in the insactions.
+4.-Papers from Correspondence Members are gratefully accepted, and as far as possible, recorded in the Transactions.

 5.-They are accorded free admittance to our Library and Reading Rooms.

-A Candidate for Membership in the Correspondence Circle is subject to no literary, artistic, or scientific His election takes place at the Lodge-meeting following the receipt of his application. alification.

-Brethren elected to the Correspondence Circle pay a joining fee of twenty-one shillings, which includes the scription to the following 30th November.
-The annual subscription is only half-a-guinea (10s.
-6d.), and is renewable each December for the following

-Brethren joining us late in the year suffer no disadvantage, as they receive all the Transactions ar. eviously issued in the same year.

-It will thus be seen that for only a quarter of the annual subscription, the members of the Correspondence rcle enjoy all the advantages of the full members, except the right of voting in Lodge matters and holding office.

-Members of both Circles are requested to favour the Secretary with communications to be read in Lodge and bsequently printed.
-Members of foreign jurisdictions will, we trust, keep us posted from time to time in the rrent Masonic history of their districts.
-Foreign members can render still further assistance by furnishing us intervals with the names of new Masonic Works published abroad, together with any printed reviews of ch publications.
+A Candidate for Membership in the Correspondence Circle is subject to no literary, artistic, or scientific qualification.
+His election takes place at the Lodge-meeting following the receipt of his application.
+The annual subscription is only £1 1s., and is renewable each December for the following year.
+Brethren joining us late in the year suffer no disadvantage, as they receive all the Transactions previously issued in the same year.
+It will thus be seen that the members of the Correspondence Circle enjoy all the advantages of the full members, except the right of voting in Lodge matters and holding office.
+Members of both Circles are requested to favour the Secretary with communications to be read in Lodge and subsequently printed.
+Members of foreign jurisdictions will, we trust, keep us posted from time to time in the current Masonic history of their districts.
+Foreign members can render still further assistance by furnishing us at intervals with the names of new Masonic Works published abroad, together with any printed reviews of such publications.

-Members should also bear in mind that every additional member increases our power of doing good by iblishing matter of interest to them.
-Those, therefore, who have already experienced the advantage of association th us, are urged to advocate our cause to their personal friends, and to induce them to join us.
-Were each ember annually to send us one new member, we should soon be in a position to offer them many more advantages an we already provide.
+Members should also bear in mind that every additional member increases our power of doing good by publishing matter of interest to them.
+Those, therefore, who have already experienced the advantage of association with us, are urged to advocate our cause to their personal friends, and to induce them to join us.
+Were each member annually to send us one new member, we should soon be in a position to offer them many more advantages than we already provide.
 Those who can help us in no other way, can do so in this.

-Every Master Mason in good standing throughout the Universe, and all Lodges, Chapters, and Masonic braries or other corporate bodies are eligible as Members of the Correspondence Circle.
+Every Master Mason in good standing throughout the Universe, and all Lodges, Chapters, and Masonic Libraries or other corporate bodies are eligible as Members of the Correspondence Circle.